elabftw/elabdoc/doc/contributing.rst

 i18n
 ````
-* Use the script `web/app/locale/genpo.sh` to generate the .po file in French.
+* Use the script `src/langs/genpo.sh` to generate the .po file in French.

 Miscellaneous
 `````````````
-* if you make a change to the SQL stucture, you need to add an update function in `src/classes/Update.php` and also modify `web/install/elabftw.sql` and `tests/_data/phpunit.sql` accordingly
+* if you make a change to the SQL stucture, you need to add an update function in `src/classes/Update.php` and also modify `src/sql/structure.sql` and `tests/_data/phpunit.sql` accordingly
-* you can use the constant ELAB_ROOT (which ends with a /) to have an absolute path
 * comment your code wisely
 * your code must follow `the PSR standards <https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md>`_
 * add a plugin to your editor to show trailing whitespaces in red